-The Mydoom Virus was one of the earliest destructive viruses that resulted in a loss to companies worldwide.
-It was first discovered in the May of 2008 and caused widespread damage to many organizations and their customers.
+The Mydoom Virus was a highly destructive computer virus that caused significant financial losses for companies worldwide.
+It was first detected in May 2008 and rapidly spread; resulting in widespread damage to many organizations and their customers.

 It worked by exploiting a vulnerability in Microsoft Windows OS – through which it could easily spread itself via emails and instant messages.
 The virus could travel through other computers on a singular network as well.

-The financial impact of the Mydoom virus was significant.
-Estimates placed the cost of damage at $200 million by early 2009.
+The financial impact of the Mydoom virus was significant; estimations placed the cost of damage at $200 million by early 2009.
 In addition, many businesses were forced to halt operations for days or weeks due to the virus.

-The Mydoom virus is one example of a cyber-attack that can seriously affect organizations and their customers.
-By understanding the effects of this attack, companies can better prepare themselves for potential attacks and protect themselves from financial losses.
+Mydoom virus is one example of a cyber-attack that has seriously affected organizations and customers.
+By understanding the effects of this attack; companies can better prepare themselves for future cyber-attacks and protect themselves from financial losses.

 The Sobig Worm